Knee replacement is a surgical procedure in which the weight-bearing surfaces are replaced in order to relieve pain and discomfort at the knee joint.

 1. How Soon Physiotherapy Starts

 The earlier physiotherapy starts, the better the recovery time.
 Physiotherapy should start at least 24 hours after the surgery is performed.
-We will discuss later the role of physiotherapy in the recovery from knee replacement.

 2. How Quickly The Patient Can Progress Through The Exercises